intelops/website/content/english/_index.md

   title: Be Future-Ready With our SaaS 2.0
   title_color: ""
   description:
+    Proactive AI-driven Agnostic Solution to Enable Engineers.<br><br>

-    Stay future-ready with our market-first SaaS 2.0 solution that simplifies cloud-native technology, <br> enhances software supply chain security, and empowers businesses to scale for growth.<br><br>
+    Stay future-ready with our market-first SaaS 2.0 solution that simplifies software development, <br> cloud-native technology, enhances software supply chain security, and <br> empowers businesses to scale for growth.<br>

    <!-- Engineering Enablement with Self-Service based Platform Engineering Stack. -->

-   Engineering Enablement for the Digital Future.<br><br>
+   Engineering Enablement for the Digital Future.

-    We are currently in Stealth mode.<br>
-    Join the waitlist & be the first to know about the launch.<br><br>

-    Enabling Engineering with Agnostic Framework Model-based Proactive Solutions.

   description_color: ""
   button:
     enable: false